pablisch/bank-tech-test/README.md

 * constructor(credit - float, debit - float, balance - float, (constructor adds:) date - date)

+### Class and method design decisions

+I decided that the Account class would control the transactions and balance, while a separate Transaction class would store the details of each transaction.
+I considered the possibility of a third Statment class, but decided against this as the statement is simply a list of transactions and I felt that the Account class could easily handle this given the scale of the project.

 ### Edge Cases

 * User cannot withdraw or deposit a negative amount
 * User cannot withdraw or deposit a non-number
 * User cannot withdraw or deposit a number with more than 2 decimal places
 * User cannot withdraw or deposit a number with more than 500,000

+I took the decision to set a transaction limit of 500,000 as an arbitrary number in consideration that above a certain amount, a bank would likely require some form of authorisation or security check.
+The limit could be changed by changing the value set in the `validateAmount` method in the `Account` class.

+I also considered restricting withdrawals where there were insufficient funds in the account, but decided against this as it is not a requirement of the tech test and users may also have an overdraft facility.

+I asked about a possible requirement to have a user account number or name, but was told that this was not a requirement of the tech test.

 ## Example integration tests